Pravin93-Murugesan/Machine-Learning-with-Python/README.md

 # Machine-Learning-with-Python
-Analyzing different data to build descriptive and predictive models in Python, using Jupyter notebooks
+Analyzing different data to build descriptive and predictive models in Python, using Jupyter notebooks.

 In this work, a variety of supervised and unsupervised learning algorithms are implemented.
 These systems learn from experience to create simple predictive models.